 What Is Strategic Planning ?

-Startups use a strategic plan to ensure:
+Startups implement strategic planning to ensure:

 Why Does Your Startup Need a Strategic Planning Framework?